 In February 2018, the U.S. Department of Commerce released a report that provided recommendations to U.S. President Donald Trump that indicated claims of a national security crisis.
-As a result, President Trump exercised Section 232 of the Trade Expansion Act of 1962, declaring a 25% tariff on all raw steel imports going into the U.S effective as of March 2018.
+As a result, President Trump exercised Section 232 of the Trade Expansion Act of 1962, declaring a 25 per cent tariff on all raw steel imports going into the U.S effective as of March 2018.
 This action promptly impacted a number of countries globally, with the exception of Canada and Mexico due to the pending NAFTA negotiations at the time.

 On the morning of May 31, 2018, with no indication of NAFTA negotiations concluding, the U.S. administration declared the immediate expiration of Canada and Mexico’s exemption, including them in the U.S. imposed steel tariffs along with the rest of the world.

 In July 2018, Canada imposed dollar-for-dollar retaliatory tariffs against the U.S., amounting to $16 billion worth of products.
 This action was taken in direct response to the 25 per cent steel tariff the U.S. administration had implemented earlier that year.
+The CISC provided thorough recommendations to the Canadian government during this process to ensure that the downstream steel industries weren’t negatively impacted as a result of these countermeasures.

 - Low alloy flat rolled plate and col, bars and rods (all standard grades affected)